Sheharyar-Sarmad/AI-Powered-Mental-Health-Predictor/README.md

 - AI/ML Community for open-source libraries
 - scikit-learn for ML tools
+- Groq for fast LLM inference powering the chat assistant
-- GSAP for animation library
+- Framer Motion & GSAP for animation libraries
+- Vercel & Render for hosting
-- Font Awesome for icons
+- Heroicons for icons

 ---